THE WILLIAM RIEDLIN FAMILY

 WILLIAM RIEDLIN'S EARLY BACKGROUND

 Like many who lived in Cincinnati in the late 1800s, William Riedlin had emigrated from Germany.
 He was born on November 20, 1850, in the province of Bäden, Germany and in the small village of Vögisheim, adjacent to Müllheim.
-His birth name may have been Carl Wilhelm, but by the time he left for America he was known as William Rüdlin (pronounced Ruedlin).
+His birth name may have been Carl Wilhelm, but by the time he left for America he was known as William Rüdlin (pronounced Reed-lin).
 He arrived with his brother August in Baltimore, MD, from Bremen, Germany on the SS Baltimore on July 2, 1870.
 It appears that when the brothers boarded the ship, the person assembling the passenger list, who was probably English or American, had difficulty understanding their surnames and anglicized them to “Riedlin.”
-This became William’s new American surname.
+This became the new American surname for William and his brother.
 This experience of immigrants of having their names changed in the process of coming to America was relatively common.
 It was also necessary when names in foreign languages used letters or marks, e.g. umlauts, which did not exist in English.
 When the Riedlin brothers arrived, they joined their mother, whom William lived with for a while.
 His mother had seven brothers - all had emigrated to America earlier and fought in the Civil War for the Union Army; four survived.
 William reportedly arrived in Cincinnati with just $1.15 in savings.
 His brother August eventually settled in Cincinnati and became a baker.
-(A photo of William from the mid-1870's is on the side.)
+(A photo of William from the mid-1870's is shown.)

 William's father Georg was a blacksmith and died when William was only eight years old.
 William embellished on the trade of his father from John Auel at 701 Central Avenue, where he remained until 1872.
 Afterwards, William worked for the MacNeale and Urban Safe Factory for about five years.
 Their main factory was located in the City of Hamilton and during its peak it employed 600 workers who produced over 50 safes daily.
 William worked at a branch of this company in Cincinnati.
 While he was working there, he made a hammer in 1875, which is displayed on the left.
 One side of the hammer is engraved with his initials; the other side shows the date it was made.
 Those years at the safe company must have been meaningful for William, as he retained this item and passed it on to his family members.

 In 1877, William opened a grocery store and saloon at Green and Elm Streets in Cincinnati.
 Later that year, on August 6, 1877, William married Emma Hoffman.
-(Their wedding photo is on the right.)
+(Shown is their wedding photo.)
 She was born in West Prussia, today a part of the Pomerania region in Poland.
 Emma had emigrated to America with her parents in 1872 and settled in Cincinnati.
 A month after his marriage, William's mother (Anna Maria) passed away.
 A year after his marriage, in 1878, William became the proprietor of Tivoli Hall, a large saloon and beer garden at 469 Vine Street (presently 1313 Vine Street) in the Over The Rhine (OTR) district of Cincinnati.
 According to the 1880 Census, he and his family resided on one of the upper floors in the building next to it, at 467 Vine Street (now 1311 Vine Street).